eeholmes/jupyterhub/README.md

 Once you have things set-up, you can login to AWS and see the instances that you have running.
 The instances are set up on EC2 (virtual servers).
 I set my instances up on us-west-2.
 You will see the EC2 service listed on your AWS dashboard, but if you don't, you can get to it from here: https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2

 Key thing that I have had to use is rebooting my instance.
-I keep crashing it and having to reboot.
+I KEEP crashing it and having to reboot, constantly.
 Then it takes 10-15 min for the JupyterHub to come back online.

 ## Setting up AWS IAM user.